kaby76/Antlr4Templates/README.md

 # Antlr4Templates

 This package is a third-party set of templates for generating Antlr4 C# programs.
+A generated program contains:
-The template contains a grammar for expressions, a simple console program for parsing input, and code to print out the Antlr parse tree and token stream.
+* a grammar for expressions.
+* a simple console program for parsing input.

-You will need to install NET 6.
+To use this package, you will need to install NET 6.
+Older versions are supported if you modify the `<TargetFramework>` element in the generated .csproj file.

 ## To install: